josnelihurt/learning-cuda/README.md

 Can switch between them in the UI.
 Honestly can't tell much difference except Average looks a bit off.

-## GPU vs CPU

-The GPU version is way faster obviously.
-At 720p:
-- GPU: ~150 FPS
-- CPU: ~25 FPS

-CPU implementation is still useful for debugging though.

 ## Commands

 ```bash